sergiogama/chatbot-using-predictive-analysis-with-wml-heart-failure/README.md

 ## Included components

-* [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.
+* [IBM Cloud Pack for Data (IBM Watson Studio)](https://www.ibm.com/cloud/watson-studio): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.
-* [Modeller Flow](https://www.ibm.com/cloud/garage/dte/tutorial/ibmr-watson-studio-speed-mldl-development-modeler-flows/): With SPSS Modeler flows in Watson Studio, you can quickly develop predictive models using business expertise and deploy them into business operations to improve decision making.
+* [SPSS Modeller Flow](https://www.ibm.com/cloud/garage/dte/tutorial/ibmr-watson-studio-speed-mldl-development-modeler-flows/): With SPSS Modeler flows in Watson Studio, you can quickly develop predictive models using business expertise and deploy them into business operations to improve decision making.
 * [Watson Machine Learning](https://www.ibm.com/cloud/machine-learning/): Watson Machine Learning helps enable organizations to harness machine learning, deep learning and decision optimization to deliver business value.
 * [IBM Cloud Functions](https://cloud.ibm.com/functions/): Run your application code without servers, scale it automatically, and pay nothing when it's not in use.
 * [Watson Assistant](https://www.ibm.com/cloud/watson-assistant/): Watson Assistant is an offering for building conversational interfaces into any application, device, or channel.